 Exceptions: Even though Schedule 1 has entry lines for medical expenses, interest paid, gifts to charity, and casualty losses, not all of the amounts of these items that are deducted on federal Schedule A can be used for the itemized deduction credit.
 The following describes the portion of these items that may not be used to calculate the itemized deduction credit.

-- Interest - (i) paid to purchase a second home located outside Wisconsin (ii) paid to purchase a residence which is a boat, or (iii) paid to purchase or hold U.S. government securities
+* Interest - (i) paid to purchase a second home located outside Wisconsin (ii) paid to purchase a residence which is a boat, or (iii) paid to purchase or hold U.S. government securities, mortgage insurance premiums treated as interest.

 Credit for Taxes Paid to Another State